 Depending on various considerations (tumor thickness, body location, age, etc.), the removal of nearby lymph nodes may be recommended.
 For advanced disease, such as when the melanoma has spread to other parts of the body, treatments like immunotherapy or chemotherapy are sometimes recommended.
 Many of these treatments are still experimental and, for that reason, their use may be limited to patients willing to participate in a research study.

-How do doctors determine the prognosis (outlook) of a melanoma?
+How do doctors determine the staging and prognosis (outlook) of a melanoma?

 The most useful criterion for determining prognosis is tumor thickness.
 Tumor thickness is measured in fractions of millimeters and is called the Breslow's depth.
 A related prognostic measure is the Clark's level, which describes how many skin layers the melanoma penetrates.
 The lower the Clark's level and the smaller the Breslow's depth, the better the prognosis.
 Any spread to lymph nodes or other body locations dramatically worsens the prognosis.

-Thin melanomas, those measuring less than 1 millimeter, have excellent cure rates.
+Thin melanomas, those measuring less than 1 millimeter, have excellent cure rates, generally with local surgery alone.
 The thicker the melanoma, the less optimistic the prognosis.
 Early diagnosis and treatment are essential.